eginwong/course-notes/cloud/azure/AZ-203/develop-for-azure-storage.md

 - code is easy to modify to follow standards
 - automatically name storage containers and task files
 - requires linking Azure storage account with Batch account
-  - all job and task outputs are st˝ored in the same storage container so *throttling* may occur
+  - all job and task outputs are stored in the same storage container so *throttling* may occur
 - link the accounts, typically in client code
 ```C#
 CloudJob job = batchClient.JobOperations.CreateJob(